What is a Supply Chain Manager?

 A supply chain manager is responsible for the management of equipment, hardware, and other logistical details of a company, or a company’s division.
 It is their job to manage all of the steps needed to purchase raw materials, deliver it to various points throughout the business, ensure that the company makes enough of its product to meet customer demand, and deliver the output to the right destinations on time.

 What does a Supply Chain Manager do?

-Supply chain managers must oversee the import or creation of raw materials to be used by the company.
-They must be able to track the materials as they are combined, shaped, and altered to form new products.
-They must be able to monitor these items all throughout the product development process in order to ensure that adequate supplies are on hand.
-Lastly, they must develop a delivery system that will ensure maximum product creation and optimal shipments to customers or other manufacturers for further use.
+Supply chain managers oversee the import or creation of raw materials to be used by a company.
+They track the materials as they are combined, shaped, and altered to form new products, and monitor these items all throughout the product development process.
+This ensures that adequate supplies are on hand.
+Lastly, they develop a delivery system that will ensure maximum product creation and optimal shipments to customers or other manufacturers for further use.

 What is the workplace of a Supply Chain Manager like?